 While it may be difficult to pinpoint a precise moment when the present climate of embracing legal technology (perhaps more accurately described as a “legal tech revolution”) began in Singapore, the unique importance of the public legal sector in driving legal innovation means that statements from the public sector can provide a gauge on when consciousness about the legal tech revolution began to take root.

-These public statements evince a broad outline of the two key stages of the legal tech revolution in Singapore thus far:
+These public statements evince a broad outline of the three key stages of the legal tech revolution in Singapore thus far:

-- Recognition and assessment of the impact of technology on practice; and
+- Recognition and assessment of the impact of technology on practice by the government;

-- Signalling the importance of technology adoption and active support for technology adoption.
+- Signalling the importance of technology adoption and active support for technology adoption by the government;

-Below are some of the key events (in particular, initiatives from the Singapore Government) that were instrumental in developing Singapore’s legal technology ecosystem.
-The section further below sets out the technological trends that inspired the legal tech revolution in Singapore.
+Below are some of the key events that have been instrumental in developing Singapore’s legal technology ecosystem.
+The section further below sets out the technological trends that have inspired the rise of legal technology in Singapore.

-A scan of Parliamentary speeches shows that there appears to be a watershed moment sometime around 2015, when the Government publicly recognised in Parliament the impact of technology on the changing nature of legal practice globally, and the need for local law firms to embrace technology.
+A scan of Parliamentary speeches shows that there appears to be a watershed moment sometime around 2015, when legislators recognised in Parliament the impact of technology on the changing nature of legal practice globally, and the need for local law firms to embrace technology.